 The planning must involve the beneficiaries, whether working, stay-at-home moms, or even retiring members.
-The Family Office will periodically update these stakeholders on the financial affairs to understand what they can spend and what needs to be re-circulated to increase their wealth.
+The Family Office will periodically update these stakeholders on the financial affairs to understand what they can spend.
+Also, what needs to be re-circulate to increase their wealth.

-Make sure to distinguish this from a standard corporate hierarchy or, for that matter, the chain of command a standard institution follows.
+Make sure to distinguish this from a standard corporate hierarchy.
+Therefore, for that matter, the chain of command a standard institution follows.
 The Family Office should tailor functionality and workflow according to the financial and other requirements of the wealthy family.
 Following are some unique needs based on the family:

 - Financial Education – Most families worry only about how much you make them, but a Family Office should generally educate them about the basics of financial workarounds.